 How to build credit in the U.S. as a new immigrant

-Moving to a different country comes with new and exciting challenges.
+Moving to a different country comes with new experiences.
 For many recent arrivals in the U.S., establishing credit is one of them.

-Credit affects so many aspects of life and financial goals, including buying a home or a car and renting an apartment.
-So keep reading to learn how you can build credit in the U.S. as a new immigrant.
+Credit affects so many aspects of life, including buying a home or a car and renting an apartment.
+Find out some ways you may be able to build credit in the U.S. as a new immigrant.

 What you’ll learn: